Icinga/icinga2/doc/06-distributed-monitoring.md

 > It can get complicated, so grab a pen and paper and bring your thoughts to life.
 > Play around with a test setup before using it in a production environment!

+There are various reasons why you might want to have satellites in your environment.
+The following list explains the more common ones.

+* Monitor remote locations.
+Besides reducing connections and traffic between different locations this setup also helps when the network connection to the remote network is lost.
+Satellites will keep checking and collecting data on their own and will send their check results when the connection is restored.
+* Reduce connections between security zones.
+Satellites in a different zone (e.g. DMZ) than your masters will help reduce connections through firewalls.
+* Offload resource hungry checks to other hosts.
+In very big setups running lots of plugins on your masters or satellites might have a significant impact on the performance during times of high load.
+You can introduce another level of satellites just to run these plugins and send their results to the upstream hosts.

 Best practice is to run the database backend on a dedicated server/cluster and only expose a virtual IP address to Icinga and the IDO feature.
 By default, only one endpoint will actively write to the backend then.
 Typical setups for MySQL clusters